syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>Page layout mode</td>
-<td>The button that appears in the primary toolbar allows you to customizes page display and layout in the PDF Viewer.</td>
+<td>The button that appears in the primary toolbar allows you to customize page display and layout in the PDF Viewer.</td>
 </tr>
 <tr>
 <td>Text markups</td>